 GCE A Levels are courses studied over two years which students complete in Year 13.
 Assessment is now mainly examination based.
 A Levels are offered in a wide range of subjects.
-Most of our Pathway One students will start off studying three subjects at A Level, some students within this pathway choose to study 4 A levels.
-The entry requirements are a minimum of 44 points over 8 GCSEs (including grade 5 or above in English and Mathematics), as well as the subject criteria for each option as published in this curriculum information booklet.
+Our Pathway One students will study three subjects at A Level/ Level 3, (if Further Maths is selected it will be 4 A levels).
+The entry requirements are usually a grade 6 in the subject chosen, plus grade 5 or above in English and Mathematics, as well as any specific criteria for each option as published in this curriculum information booklet.
 This pathway includes the Life Skills programme, Complementary Studies, Opportunity Days, UCAS support and a work experience placement.
-Pathway One can lead to career options, Level 5 apprenticeship opportunities or university entry.
+Pathway One can lead to career options, Higher or Degree apprenticeship opportunities or university entry.
+(BTEC Level 3 qualifications carry the same UCAS points as A Levels)